hbadihi/DeepEP-BW/AI_NIC_EXPERIMENTS_README.md

 ## Scripts Overview

 ### 1. `ai_nic_sharing_experiments.py`
-Main script that runs all experiments with 5 runs each.
+Main script that runs all experiments with 5 runs each and automatically creates combined tables.

 **Usage:**
 ```bash